EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 >
 > ### Don't use Concourse if you
 >
-> * want to only use Kubernetes tooling
 > * rely heavily on pull request-based workflows
-> * have simple pipelines
+> * have short, simple pipelines
 > * have a low tolerance for investigating scheduling issues

-## Discussion
+> * want to only use Kubernetes tooling

+## Conclusion of the conclusion

 We started this comparison last year when working with Snyk on the [Continuous Delivery for Infrastructure-as-Code](https://resources.snyk.io/c/iac-book-continuous-?x=iiH-UX) book.
 We wanted to demonstrate those principles on all systems, so the practices could be adopted by the widest possible audience.

-We were also interested in finding out how other tools compare to Concourse.
-It's not the most popular tool out there, and the great cloud native hype train shows no sign of slowing down any time soon.
-Are we missing out?
-Are there better tools out there?
+We were also interested in finding out how other tools compare to Concourse, which we've used a lot.
+There's no equivalent tool that is capable of doing the same things in the same way.

-Can we find something that does everything that Concourse does, and more?

-No. There's nothing on the market with a model as powerful, that is so well-suited to true continuous delivery and to projects that do a lot of integration.

-It's a great shame that Pivotal and VMware never marketed Concourse or tried to generate revenue from it, and that it was never donated to Cloud Native Computing Foundation or the (abhorrently-named) Continuous Delivery Foundation.
-It's a pity that Concourse's support for PR-based workflows still isn't better, and that it does its own somewhat-lacking container scheduling.

-That Concourse is not more popular is greatly frustrating.
-Nothing else out there does what it does, and if we have to move on, we're going to have to spend more time writing boilerplate YAML.
+So, in conclusion...

+Please stop using Jenkins.

+Use Concourse if you're doing true continuous delivery, and find it desirable to have large integration pipelines that trigger for many reasons and present a snapshot view of the current state of a project/environment.

+Use Tekton or Argo Workflows if you want many small, decoupled pipelines that are only triggered by a single Git repository, and are happy being tied to Kubernetes, and don't need a great build monitor view.